When you know what to eat and when to eat, eating natural, non-processed foods is a simple and effective way to fuel your workouts.

 If you eat a big meal more than three or four hours prior to your workout, you should consider eating something else in between your workout and your primary meal.
 Whole fruits like grapes or dates are all excellent options.
 These are simple enough to eat within two hours of a workout but substantial enough that you will benefit from the nutrition they offer within two hours of eating them.

-If fruit doesn’t sit well with you, but you’d still like to do some snacking before your ride you can also try a simple multi ingredient bar.
+If fruit doesn’t sit well with you, but you’d still like to do some snacking before your ride you can also try a simple multi-ingredient bar.
 There are a number of brands that make bars that only consist of a few ingredients.
-These bars are not as processed as traditional bars but have a lot of the same benefit.
+These bars are not as processed as traditional bars but have a lot of the same benefits.

 If you eat something with a lot of simple sugars too far from your workout you won’t be able to utilize the nutritional benefit that comes with that fuel.
 If you want to explore this option, try experimenting with the timing of this fuel.
 Depending on how your body responds to these fuels, you might need to eat this fuel closer to your workout.
 You might also find success with eating these fuels on the bike!